niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 - ``job_specs`` contains the information about the resources requirements, defined by the :doc:`job scaling <abin_launcher.job_scale>` process, as well as other details about the job:

-   - ``prog``, the name of the program as it appears in the :ref:`clusters configuration file <clusters_file>` and as it was given :ref:`in the command line <abin_arguments>`.
+   - ``profile``, the name of the profile as it appears in the :ref:`clusters configuration file <clusters_file>` and as it was given :ref:`in the command line <abin_arguments>`.
 You can either use this variable or explicitly state it in the code.
    - ``scaling_fct``, the name of the chosen :ref:`scaling function <scaling_fcts>`
    - ``scale_index``, the computed value of the scale_index
    - ``cluster_name``, the name of the cluster on which ``ABIN LAUNCHER`` is running, as it was given :ref:`in the command line <abin_arguments>`